 English speaking patients discharged after ward hospitalization for acute decompensated heart failure with admission NT-proBNP >1000

-Able to be screened and enrolled within 24-72 of discharge
+Able to be screened and enrolled within 14 days of hospitalization

 Recent echocardiogram (6 months or less)

 Chronic kidney disease stage 5 (GFR<15) or End Stage Kidney Disease